Credit Card Consolidation | Assistance with Managing Credit Card Debt

 There are various options for individuals with adequate income to make credit card payments to get their amounts down to zero.

-The snowball technique and the avalanche method are two methods to tackle credit card debt on your own.
+The snowball and avalanche methods are two methods to tackle high-interest credit card debt independently.
 Both methods are easy to comprehend if you have kept track of your credit card balances, minimum payments, and APR:

-• The snowball technique recommends adding additional available money to pay off your credit card with the highest amount after paying off other credit card balances at their minimum monthly payments.
+• The snowball technique recommends adding more available money to pay off your credit card with the highest amount after paying off other high-interest credit card debt balances at their minimum monthly payments.

 • The avalanche approach also recommends paying off the minimum monthly payments and directing any remaining money to the credit card with the highest APR.

-When you’ve paid off the card with the highest amount or the highest APR using either method, you set aside that same monthly payment and apply it to the next credit card in line.
+When you’ve paid off the card with the highest amount of APR using either method, you set aside that same monthly payment and apply it to the next credit card in line.

 Benefits of DIY Debt Consolidation:

-• You may utilize your allocated money to tackle your credit card debt using avalanche or snowball methods.
+• You may utilize your allocated money to tackle your credit card debt using the debt avalanche method or debt snowball method.

 • DIY debt consolidation does not need the opening of new credit lines or loans.